isomerpages/moe-angmokiopri/_our-amkp-experience/The Staple: Sexuality Education.md

 d) Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-You may click [here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education) for more information on MOE Sexuality Education.
+You may click [here](https://go.gov.sg/moe-sexuality-education-scope) for more information on MOE Sexuality Education.

 <br>

 **<font size="5">Overview of Ang Mo Kio Primary School’s Sexuality Education Programme</font>**

 **1. Sexuality Education is delivered in a holistic manner** through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click [here](https://www.moe.gov.sg/page%20not%20found?item=%2feducation%2fprogrammes%2fsocial-and-emotional-learning%2fsexuality-education&amp;user=extranet%5cAnonymous&amp;site=moe-website) for more information on the scope of Sexuality Education in the school curriculum.
+You may click [https://go.gov.sg/moe-sexuality-education-scope](here)for more information on the scope of Sexuality Education in the school curriculum.

 **2. The subjects that incorporate topics on sexuality include:**